State Law Guide · Updated January 2026

 See how Wisconsin's laws compare to other states:

-Average Wisconsin recovery: $1,500 · Based on Wisconsin Deceptive Trade Practices Act
+Optional letter only if you act · Wisconsin Deceptive Trade Practices Act